atinux/pjs/README.md

 `pjs <folder> -p <port>`

-By default, the folder is ./ and the port is 8080.
+By default, the folder is ./ and the port is 8080 (or process.env.PORT is defined).

-Then, in the folder, it's like your www/ folder with Apache, but instead of .php, it's .pjs.
+Inside the folder where pjs is listening you can prototype any node.js applications thanks to the `.pjs` files (see examples).

 ## Examples

-To launch the examples on your computer, install first pjs and then :
+To launch the examples on your computer, install first pjs-cli and then :

 ```bash
 git clone https://github.com/Atinux/pjs.git